tobydawson1/CV/README.md

 # Knowing when to Lead

-In the industries I have worked in you often have bossy individuals who do not help situations when they take control when they are not the best person for the job.
+In the industries I have worked in you often have individuals who do not help situations when they take control as they are not the best person for the job.
 I don't like to dominate rooms I think its far more effective analysing situation, seeing the problem and picking the right person for each job.
 I was entrusted with responsibility in Switzerland to be the point of contact for the guests when our managers were not working whichlead my to my management role where I had to deal every day with complaints, cashing up, organising staff and much more which has made me acccustomed to the pressure of having to make decisions.

 # Composure

 Often situations can get out of hand and behond the realms of control, I pride myself on being able to weather the storm and stay calm during these situations.
 When everyone else starts to raise their voice or become sharp with one another this is when I like to show my ability's to act possitively and effectively.

 # Team Player